bonssss/Real-Estate-Management-System/README.md

 php artisan serve
 ```

+# Real Estate Management Project

-Usage
+## Usage

-Access the application at http://localhost:8000 (or the specified port).
+1. **Access the Application**:
+   - Start the Laravel server with `php artisan serve` and visit `http://localhost:8000`.

+2. **User Registration and Login**:
-Users can register and log in to access their profiles and view properties.
+   - Users can register and log in to access their profiles and view properties.

+3. **Agent Features**:
-Agents can manage their property listings.
+   - Agents can manage their property listings.

+4. **Admin Features**:
-Admin can oversee the entire platform and manage users and listings.
+   - Admins can oversee the platform, manage users, and view reports.

-Roles
+## Roles

-Admin
+### Admin
-Manage agents and users.
+- Manage agents and users.
-Oversee all property listings.
+- Oversee all property listings.
-View reports and analytics.
+- View reports and analytics.

-Agent
+### Agent
-Create, update, and delete property listings.
+- Create, update, and delete property listings.
-Manage inquiries and interactions with users.
+- Manage inquiries from users.

-User
+### User
+- Search and view property listings.
+- Register and manage personal profiles.
+- Contact agents for inquiries.

+## Contact
+For questions or feedback, reach out to me at [bons6710hos@gmail.com](mailto:bons6710hos@gmail.com).

 Search and view property listings.
 Register and manage personal profiles.
 Contact agents for inquiries.